Rakhyvel/Orng_old/documentation.md

 // ...

-// Error! a is never specified myStruct := (.b=4):MyStruct
+// Error!
+The field `a` is never specified myStruct := (.b=4):MyStruct
 ```
 Finally, you cannot mix positional and named arguments.